 One option is to split the difference.
 You can fix part of your loan and keep the other part variable.
 That way, if rates do rise significantly, you’ll only feel the pain on part of the money owed.
 If they stay low, your variable loan saves you money.
 Learn more here.

 Despite being more expensive per month, if interest rates rise, a fixed-rate loan may be the safer option.
 Learn more here.

 Before making a decision, it’s wise to get financial advice.
-Get in touch with our financial experts at Loan Studio.
+Get in touch with our in-house construction finance specialists.
 They’ll help you apply for a home loan and advise you on how to structure it to meet your goals.